Orland High School

 Orland High School is a public high school in Orland, California, United States, a city northwest of Sacramento, California, and south of Redding, California.

-Academics

-As of 2015, Orland High School operates on an 8:05 a.m. to 3:05 p.m. schedule.
-This includes five periods of instruction, a brief 10-minute break, and a lunch.
+It is a part of the Orland Joint Unified School District.

 Enrollment

 In the 2011–12 school year, Orland High School had an enrollment of 680 students.
 Orland High School is very integrated in the school years of 2011-2012 with, 0.9% American Indian/Alaska Native, 2.5% Asian, 0.1% Native Hawaiian/Pacific Islander, 0.1% Filipino, 54.1% Hispanic, 1.5% Black, and 39.5% White.

 Athletics

 Currently, Orland High School offers its students thirteen teams.
-These sports include baseball, softball, basketball, football, wrestling, volleyball, track and field, cross country, soccer, tennis, color guard, winter guard, marching band, and cheerleading.
+These sports include baseball, softball, basketball, football, wrestling, volleyball, track and field, cross country, soccer, golf, tennis, color guard, winter guard, marching band, and cheerleading.

+In 2022, Orland won the California Interscholastic Federation Division 5-A football championship against Shafter High School with a score of 20-7.